saurabh1088/notes/iOS/Persistence/CoreData.md

 ## Core Data and Performance considerations

-### Model design : Indexing
+### 1. Model design : Indexing
 Makes sure to design model with indexing in mind so that fetch can be faster.
 In Xcode in *.xcdatamodeld* file, for an entity long press on Add Entity button give few options where one of the option is *Add Fetch Index*.
 Selecting this options adds a child node to the entity named *byPropertyIndex*, this can be renamed and configured to provide the index.

-### Background managed object context
+### 2. Background managed object context
 NSPersistentContainer has instance property *viewContext* which is the managed object context associated with the main queue.
 In app using less amount of data in Core Data this won't cause any visible issues.
 However for large amount of data slow queries will start blocking the main queue and cause UI responsiveness issues.
 Ideally data processing should be on background queue.
 One can opt for a different managed object context operating on a background queue.
 NSPersistentContainer has instance method *newBackgroundContext()* for this purpose which creates and returns a new *NSManagedObjectContext* associated with a private queue.

+### 3. Fetch : Use predicates to restrict number of fetched records
+While fetching records from core data, fetch only the records required using predicates.
+If data set is huge then loading all data without need will consume resources unnecessarily.

+### 4. Batch updates

+### 5. Faulting

 ## UndoManager